|Values are valid only on day of printing.|

 Diagnosis of mucopolysaccharidosis II (MPS II, Hunter syndrome) using dried blood spot specimens

-Specimens with results <1.5 nmol/h/mL in properly submitted specimens are consistent with iduronate-2-sulfatase deficiency (mucopolysaccharidosis II: MPS II).
+Specimens with results less than 1.5 nmol/h/mL in properly submitted specimens are consistent with iduronate-2-sulfatase deficiency (mucopolysaccharidosis II: MPS II).
 If clinically indicated, consider further confirmation by molecular genetic analysis of the IDS gene.
-Please note that this enzyme’s activity can also be reduced in multiple sulfatase deficiency (MSD; OMIM #272200).
+Please note that this enzyme's activity can also be reduced in multiple sulfatase deficiency (MSD; OMIM #272200).
 If clinically indicated, consider biochemical genetic testing of other sulfatases or molecular genetic testing of the SUMF1 gene to exclude MSD.

 Normal results (> or =1.5 nmol/h/mL) are not consistent with iduronate-2-sulfatase deficiency.